 Reduce, Reuse, Recycle

-Through the summer of 2018, Cheekwood is proud to present the work of the Italian artist collective, Cracking Art, in a site-wide exhibition that takes over both the museum and gardens.
-Based in Milan, Italy, Cracking Art began in 1993 with the goal of radically changing the history of art through a strong social and environmental commitment in conjunction with a revolutionary use of plastic materials in order to investigate the close relationship between natural and artificial reality.
+Through the summer of 2018, Cheekwood is proud to present the work of Italian artist collective, Cracking Art, in a site-wide exhibition that occupies both the museum and gardens.
+Based in Milan, Italy, Cracking Art began in 1993 with the goal of radically changing the history of art through a strong social and environmental commitment.
+In conjunction with a revolutionary use of plastic materials, the art investigates the close relationship between natural and artificial reality.

 So what can you do to implement the important environmental message of Cracking Art into your own life?

-Here are a few ways Cheekwood visitors can help to make a difference for the community.
+Here are a few ways Cheekwood visitors can help to make a difference within the community.

 Photos by David Almeida Photography